odinphillips/HelloWorld_yojimbo/README.md

 ./bin/test
 ```

-Run the server test program on localhost on UDP port 40000
+Run the server test program (defaults to localhost on UDP port 40000)

 ```
 ./bin/server